When we take guests to swim with manta rays, mantas are usually not the only marine life we get to see.

 As a scuba diver, you are briefed that Frank hangs around and it is not uncommon to see him swimming over your shoulder, through your buoyancy control device (BCD), or between your legs!

 Hard to believe, right?

-Over the years I shot many cool scenes with Frank and shared some juicy stuff on this latest FB live.
+Over the years I shot many cool scenes with Frank and shared some juicy stuff in the video below.
 Once you see it you will hopefully agree that he is harmless and also a lovable “guy”.

 Coming to Hawaii?
 Grab your Free PDF Guide!

 If you have plans to come for a dive around the Big Island of Hawaii (soon or in the distant future), download our Guide to Swimming with Manta Rays below; it’s got everything you need to know to better prepare for the adventure of a lifetime.
 Although nothing can really prepare you for meeting amazing marine creatures like Frank!